fluencelabs/examples/marine-examples/README.md

 }
 ```

+There is nothing special.

-Both define some interface structures and functions that use them.
-The test will show what we can to with them:
+The test will show what we can do with them:
 ```rust
 fn main() {}